Stress

 Rutin - 450 mg

-Rutin, also known as a flavonoid or bioflavonoid, is a naturally occurring substance in vegetables, fruits, herbs and plants.
-It is known for its vibrant pigmentation and can have different colors.
-Rutin plays several important roles in plants, such as regulating growth, protecting against UV radiation, oxidation and heat, and maintaining plant metabolism.
+Rutin, also known as a flavonoid or bioflavonoid, is a naturally occurring substance in vegetables, fruits, herbs, and plants.
+It is known for its vibrant pigmentation and can appear in various colors.
+Rutin plays several important roles in plants, such as regulating growth, protecting against UV radiation, oxidation, and heat, and maintaining the plant's metabolism.

 €29.95